network-dave/netrun/README.md

 - If no enable password/secret is specified, the user password will be used.
 - By default, enable mode is entered after login
 - Use '-n' to avoid going into enable mode and stay in exec mode (quicker for show commands)
+- When connecting to a device fails, it's IP address is appended to the 'netrun_failed.txt' file

 ## Device file ##